attestantio/batch-validator-depositor/README.md

 The individual deposits are made from each set of values in the arrays, allowing a mixture of items such as withdrawal credentials and collateral.

 The function will allow deposits from 1 to 100 validators.

+## Disclaimers

+This repository is provided under the MIT license.
+See the LICENSE file in this repository for details.

+This contract has not been audited.
+Use it at your own risk.